mistu7debnath/study-planner/README.md

 # 📚 Smart Study Planner:

-A simple, student-friendly web application built to help students organize their studies, manage time effectively, and reduce semester result anxiety through structured planning and daily consistency.
+A simple, student-friendly web application built to help students organize their studies, manage their time effectively, and reduce semester result anxiety through structured planning and daily consistency.

 This project turns stress into clear action steps by helping students plan smarter, not harder.